Sport in Yugoslavia: Alpine skiing

 Yugoslavia won its first medal at the Winter Olympic Games in alpine skiing.
 At the 1984 Winter Olympics that were held in Sarajevo, Jure Franko won a silver medal in giant slalom.
 Four years later, at the Olympic Games in Calgary, Mateja Svet also won a silver medal in the giant slalom.
 Mateja Svet was the only alpine skier from Yugoslavia, who won a gold medal at the World Championships.
 At the World Championships, she won a total of five medals, one gold, one silver and three bronze in the three disciplines: slalom, giant slalom and super giant slalom.
 Bojan Križaj was a world runner-up in 1982. in the slalom.
 That same year, Boris Strel won the bronze medal in the giant slalom.
 Tomaž Čižman won the bronze medal in super G at the World Championship in 1989 and Nataša Bokal won the silver in 1991 in the slalom.

 Mateja Svet was the winner of the World Cup giant slalom in 1988, Rok Petrovič was the slalom winner in 1986.
 Bojan Križaj repeated his success in 1987.

 Yugoslavia organized World Cup races in Kranjska Gora, Maribor and Sarajevo.

 Cross-country skiing

 Yugoslavia competed in cross-country skiing at the every Olympic games except in 1972.
 Country's best finish was in relay, 9th place in both, men's and women's, while the best individual finish was achieved in 1936, 10th place by Franc Smolej.

 Yugoslavia hosted World Cup races in Bohinj and Sarajevo.

 Ski jumping

 Ski jumping was a very popular individual sport in Yugoslavia.
-Matjaž Debelak won a bronze medal in individual large hill at the 1988 Winter Olympicss as well as silver medal in team large hill along with Miran Tepeš, Primož Ulaga and Matjaž Zupan.
+Matjaž Debelak won a bronze medal in individual large hill at the 1988 Winter Olympics as well as silver medal in team large hill along with Miran Tepeš, Primož Ulaga and Matjaž Zupan.
 Franci Petek became World champion in 1991.

 Other notable ski jumpers are Bogdan Norčič, Danilo Pudgar, Rajko Lotrič, Ludvik Zajc Vasja Bajc, Janez Polda...

 Yugoslavia hosted World Cup races in Planica.